-From my telling of it, this may seem a sad good-bye but it was not.
+From my telling of it, this may seem a sad good-bye, but it was not.
 We were both laughing as hard as people can laugh.
 It is a good memory to hang onto: a beautiful woman so drunk that everything in the world seemed a comedy.

 Like many a boy meets girl story, ours began in a bar.
-Our story is different though because she was never in that bar, I met her later but our story begins there.
+Our story is different, though because she was never in that bar, I met her later but our story begins there.

 Walking in, you would think it a small place.
-The bar ran along one wall and there was barely enough room to sit — but an opening in the back revealed a stone staircase that led down to a cellar where there was another bar and more room.
-In the back of that room was another staircase that led to another cellar and like Dante’s vision of hell, each level led to one below and the lower one descended, the louder and wilder the parties became.
+The bar ran along one wall and there was barely enough room to sit — but an opening in the back revealed a stone staircase that led to a cellar where there was another bar and more room.
+In the back of that room was another staircase leading to another cellar and like Dante’s vision of hell, each level led to one below and the lower one descended, the louder and wilder the parties became.

 If anything, the Running of the Bulls is about bravado.
 People come from all over the world to test their bravery with bulls and then brag about it in the bars.
 I began drinking at level three.
-I cannot say how deeper the bar went.
+I cannot say how much deeper the bar went.
 All I can say is – level six was all the bravado I could muster.

 There I joined a table of Basques from a town near Pamplona.
 Basques are a people native to northern Spain.
-They have their own language and culture, and were caught on the wrong side of the Spanish Civil War.
+They have their own language and culture and were caught on the wrong side of the Spanish Civil War.

 These guys loved to brag and sing, but not about running with bulls.
 Their songs were a taunt to a much more dangerous creature, the soldiers of dictator Ferdinand Franco.